chiuping24/Clang-Rewriter/README.md

 2. Properties/Linker/General/Additional library directory
     C:\build_Win64\Release\lib

+3. Properties/Linker/input/Additional Dependencies
+    all .lib (I don't know the exactly used lib, so I put all I have.)

 (There are some errors in VS building, such as unsigned -U issue.
 It works with removing "-".)
 After successful building with VS, .exe file is computed.